Beathelan/LiveArmoryTwitchExtension/twitch-reviews.md

 * Current equipment, presented as icons laid out around the borders of the frame so that they resemble the equipment panel in-game; each icon represents a piece of equipment and can be clicked, which opens the corresponding Wowhead page in a new browser tab.
 Additionally, if the viewer hovers their mouse over a piece of equipment, its Wowhead-powered tooltip will display containing information such as stats and required level
 * A link to Wowhead's talent calculator pre-loaded with the current talent selections

+What information is shown to the viewers is decided by the broadcaster, and can be changed at any time from either the Config or Live Config panels.

 The extension makes use of PubSub to keep the viewers updated with the latest information from the game.
-Broadcasters require a Windows "companion app" in order to set up the PubSub mechanism for their channel.
-The Twitch configuration panel for this extension provides broadcasters quick access to their Channel ID so they can configure the companion app.
+Broadcasters must go to the "QR Code Scanner" page linked from either the Config or Live Config panel and use the controls provided therein to establish the flow of data between their game client and PubSub (achieved by scanning their game window for a QR code).
+They can do this before or during the broadcast, and can choose to stop sending the data at any time through the provided controls or simply by closing the "QR Code Scanner" page.

-The following images are sourced from Wowhead's CDN (currently blocked by the default CSP):
+The following images are sourced from Wowhead's CDN:
 * Class icons:
 ** https://wow.zamimg.com/images/wow/icons/large/class_mage.jpg
 ** https://wow.zamimg.com/images/wow/icons/large/class_warlock.jpg